Medicaid Advantage Plus Model Member Handbook

 Prior Authorization

-Some covered services require prior authorization (approval in advance) from [Insert name of organization or group or department that gives prior authorization on behalf of the plan] before you get them.
+Some covered services require prior authorization (approval in advance) from {insert if applicable} [Name of UR Agent, organization or group or department that gives prior authorization on behalf of the plan] before you get them.
 You or someone you trust can ask for prior authorization.
 The following treatments and services must be approved before you get them:

 Concurrent Review

-You can also ask [Insert name of organization or group or department that gives prior authorization on behalf of the plan] to get more of a service than you are getting now.
+You can also ask {insert if applicable} [Name of UR Agent, organization or group or department that gives prior authorization on behalf of the plan] to get more of a service than you are getting now.
 This is called concurrent review.

 Retrospective Review